• Skip to main content

 If I can do one pushup, I will be grateful.

-I will write more about that in another post, but I believe I saw this idea first mentioned by Mehdi of stronglifts5x5 and attributed to Pavlov, the Russian scientist.
+I will write more about that in another post, but I believe I saw this idea first mentioned by Mehdi of stronglifts5x5 and attributed it to Pavlov, the Russian scientist.

 The idea is to do things gradually and get stronger over time.